aarshon/aarshon.github.io/docs/component-selection.md

 ## Pin Allocation Analysis

-While setting up the MCC configuration, I made sure that all the peripherals were assigned to available pins without any conflicts.
-Since UART communication is critical for the HMI to send and receive data, I moved the TX (transmit) to RB7 and RX (receive) to RB6 instead of using the default UART pins.
-This setup still works perfectly with the PIC18F47Q10 and ensures reliable communication with the other subsystems.

-For the keypad input, I mapped the GPIOs to RB0-RB7 so the microcontroller can efficiently scan which button is pressed using row-column multiplexing.
-The I2C interface for the LCD display is set to RC4 (SDA) and RC3 (SCL), which are dedicated I2C pins on the PIC, making communication with the LCD simple and reliable.

-After setting everything up in MCC, I checked the generated initialization code, and everything looked good—no errors, no conflicts.
-The microcontroller has enough available pins for all required functions, and I also accounted for power management to ensure a stable 5V supply to the PIC, LCD, and keypad.
+#### Screen (GPIO 19 = SCL, 18 = SDA)

+The OLED display talks over I²C.
+We parked its two wires on pins 18 and 19 because they sit next to each other and don’t mess with the ESP32’s boot pins.
+Two little 4 k7 resistors pull those lines up to 3.3 V, so the screen always answers when we call address 0x3C.
+No more mystery time‑outs.

+#### Keypad (rows 22 / 21 / 23 / 26, columns 15 / 2 / 4 / 5)

+The 4×4 membrane keypad works like a mini grid.
+Four pins drive the rows; four other pins read the columns.
+The column pins already have built‑in pull‑ups, so a pressed key simply drags one column low and the firmware figures out which button it was.
+We scan 50 times per second, so key presses feel instant.

+#### UART link (RX 16, TX 17)

+Pin 14 listens to everything KD or Ian sends.
+Pin 27 is wired but unused for now—handy if we ever daisy‑chain another board.
+Because we’re on UART2, the main USB serial port stays free for debugging.

+### Power & reset

+Once we gave the OLED a solid 3.3 V (instead of the shaky 1.7 V we found earlier) the screen popped right up and the I²C bus settled down.
+The screen’s reset pin is tied high so it always wakes up cleanly.

 ## Conclusion

 The component selection process for the HMI subsystem was guided by several key factors, including compatibility, power efficiency, ease of integration, and reliability.
-The PIC18F47Q10 microcontroller was chosen due to its low power consumption, built-in I2C support for the LCD, and GPIO capabilities for keypad scanning, making it the most suitable option for this project.
+The ESP32 microcontroller was chosen due to its low power consumption, built-in I2C support for the LCD, and GPIO capabilities for keypad scanning, making it the most suitable option for this project.
 The 16x2 I2C LCD was selected for its simple interface, low power requirements, and clear text display, ensuring that users can easily navigate and view real-time weather data.

 For user input, the 4x4 membrane keypad was chosen due to its compact design, durability, and ease of integration using direct GPIO scanning.
 To maintain a stable power supply, the AMS1117-5.0 linear voltage regulator was selected to provide a consistent 5V output to the microcontroller, LCD, and keypad, ensuring that all components operate without voltage fluctuations.